Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

 \subsection{Model-Specific Alignment Networks}

 Model-Specific Alignment Networks consist of two alignment networks, Student Alignment Network (SAN) and Teacher Alignment Network (TAN), which are designed for the extraction of domain-invariant semantic latent vectors.
 As depicted in Fig.~\ref{fig:ACT}, our proposed MSAN is guided by the Alignment Consistency Training (ACT) strategy.
-By leveraging the ACT, the Pre-trained Semantic Autoencoder (P-SAE) is first introduced to provide the domain-invariant regularization for the above semantic latent vectors.
-Considering the holistic perceptive views, the encoded semantic features of teacher and student could be mapped to the regularized latent representations in MSAN.
-In this way, these semantic features could be treated as domain-invariant representations.
-More specifically, the details of ACT strategy are presented as below.
+By leveraging the ACT, a semantic autoencoder is first pre-trained to provide the domain-invariant regularization for the above semantic latent vectors extracted by MSAN.
+In this way, the encoded semantic features of the teacher and student could be mapped to the regularized latent representations by MASN.
+Specifically, the details of the ACT strategy are presented below.